 Phase I. In 2017, the NCVSP questionnaire was administered to about 12,200 organizations that served victims of crime or abuse as their primary mission, or that had dedicated staff or programs to some victims.
-The census data will refine the roster, produce a clear picture of the victim services field, and describe the basic characteristics of the organizations and programs serving victims.
+The census data refined the original roster and described the basic characteristics of the organizations and programs serving victims.
 Read More

 Phase II.
 Using the information gathered from Phase I, NSVSP will survey a nationally representative sample of VSPs.
 The survey will provide more in-depth information about both the organizations serving victims and victims receiving services.
 Read more